About QUADOA® Optical CAD

 Inspired by modern engineering software.

-Off-Axis Fourier Transform Spectrometer in the optical lens design and simulation software Quadoa Optical CAD
+Off-Axis Fourier Transform Spectrometer in the optical lens design and simulation software QUADOA Optical CAD

 Off-Axis Fourier Transform Spectrometer.

-The optical design software Quadoa Optical CAD fully supports polarization raytracing
+The optical design software QUADOA Optical CAD fully supports polarization raytracing

 Full polarization raytracing support.